guapcrypto/Guapcoin-MN-Install-V2/README.md

 # Section 5.0 Fixes
-Version 2.3.0.1 is designed to resolve Masternode performance and stability issues, primarly memory and availibilty.
-Included in the update is the creation of a 2gb memory swap and cronjob which auto restarts the guapcoind deamon.
-Updates also include more active peers from the network.
+Version 2.3.0.1 is designed to resolve Masternode performance and availability issues Updates masternode software repo list and upgrades packages Includes a fix for less equipped Masternodes that are not equipped with sufficient RAM by adding a 2gb memory swap file Custom cronjob which auto restarts the guapcoind deamon.
+More reliable network peers added to the configuration file and offline peers removed.